Encryption in a nutshell

 - gpg:

-this will generate another file named file.gpg contains a signature of the content of the file generated using your private key. so no one else can forge it, or alter the data without being discovered.
+gpg --detach-sign filethis will generate another file named file.gpg contains a signature of the content of the file generated using your private key. so no one else can forge it, or alter the data without being discovered.

 on the other end (the recepient) you can verify that the data is consistant:

-is not changed. note that you should already have the public key of the sender in your keychain because it will be used to check the signature.
+gpg --verify file.sig filegpg will verify if the signature is valid, and from the right source, also checks if the content of file is not changed. note that you should already have the public key of the sender in your keychain because it will be used to check the signature.

 - openssl: